-A huge mistake that many gym rats make is underestimating what yoga can do for their bodies — especially those who practice strength training and bodybuilding.
+A huge mistake that many gym rats make is underestimating what yoga can do for their body.
+This is especially those who practice strength training and bodybuilding.
 While yoga is not for those who want quick results, its low-intensity activities can help you break your physical limitations.
-If you're still not convinced, we’ve listed down five ways this ancient practice can improve your strength training.
+Still not convinced?
+We’ve listed down five ways this ancient practice can improve your strength training.

 The truth is that strength training and bodybuilding exercises don’t help much in terms of flexibility.
 However, the intense stretching exercises can help you lengthen and loosen up your muscles.
 This is why it is supplemental to strength training; it provides benefits that strength training lacks.
 In fact, Chicago-based researchers have recently found out that a consistent yoga practice increased the flexibility and balance of all participants in as short as 10 weeks.
 So, make sure that you incorporate it in your routine if you want to keep everything loose and flexible, but continue getting massive gains.

-Post-workout stretches can dramatically improve your recovery time — and what better way to do this than with yoga?
-Indeed,our post ‘The Importance of Doing Nothing’ highlights that stretching before and after your workout is importantif you want to avoid injuries and recover faster.
+Post-workout stretches can dramatically improve your recovery time.
+What better way to do this than with yoga?
+Indeed, our post ‘The Importance of Doing Nothing’ highlights that stretching before and after your workout is important if you want to avoid injuries and recover faster.
 So before you get to the gym, have a couple of yoga poses in mind to help you cool down.

 Yoga gets a ton of flack for being a slow workout, but most people don’t know that yoga itself is a strength-training activity.
 Most advanced poses actually require lots of muscle control and strength, though yogis often make them look easy.
 Case in point, the Journal of Bodywork and Movement Therapies reports that yoga enhances upper body and core strength.
 This just goes to show how yoga requires more effort than what most people imagine.